Divorce and Separation: Counseling Information for Couples Contemplating Divorce or Separation and for Victims of Divorce

 No one expects his or her marriage to end in divorce, although it has become very common.
 It has also been found that nearly half of the Baby Boomer generation has experienced a marital split, and the numbers are not expected to decrease.

-For couples that are contemplating divorce it is important to make sure that they understand that divorce is not their only option, but that it is merely one of them.
-They should understand that the restoration of their marriage is possible so long as true forgiveness and repentance take place.
-Empathize with both spouses regarding the hurt and pain that they are suffering.
-Last, be sure that they realize the realities that may come with getting a divorce (i.e., custody battles, financial difficulty in providing for two separate households, single parenthood, sending children back and forth, guilt from watching their children be torn in two, loneliness, grief, anger, or even hopelessness.
+For couples who are contemplating divorce, divorce is not the only option, but that it is merely one of many possibilities for their relationship.
+Couples should understand that the restoration of their marriage is possible so long as true forgiveness and repentance take place.
+Empathizing with both spouses regarding the hurt and pain that they are suffering is a key part of restoration.

 - Put the divorce on hold.
 The couple should seek the guidance of a mentor or professional counselor before making any rash decisions.
+Maybe divorce is the right option.
+Maybe it is not.
+Taking the time to make an informed decision and explore options is usually the right move.

 - Stop the pain.
 The couple should identify the issues that have been hurting their relationship and should make an effort to reduce their conflict.
 Each person in the relationship should try to do away with any negative patterns that they have been using as a way to control or change their spouse.
 They should seek forgiveness from one another and work on establishing new patterns to relate to one another and build trust.